tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

   - what you have learned from being a parent?
   - have you kept secrets from mom/dad during your marriage? to protect you or her?
   - have you ever faced total despair? what did you do?
+  - what are your guiding principles for doing business?
+  - what were parties like when you were a young man/woman?
+  - what is a parent's primary role - teacher, protector, provider, pal, or disciplinarian?

 - what is something (an event) from your childhood that has affected you the most?